serviejs/servie/README.md

 If you're building the transports for Servie, there are some life cycle events you need to be aware of and emit yourself:

 1. Listen to the `error` event on `Request` for out-of-band errors and respond accordingly (e.g. app-level logging)
-2. Listen to the `abort` event on `Request` to destroy the HTTP request
+2. Listen to the `abort` event on `Request` to destroy the HTTP request/response
 3. Emit the `response` event on `Request` when handling the response
 4. Set `started === true` and `finished === true` on `Request` and `Response`, as appropriate
 5. Set `bytesTransferred` on `Request` and `Response` when monitoring HTTP transfer progress

 ## JavaScript

-This module is designed for ES5 environments, but also requires `Promise` to be available.

-## TypeScript

-This project is written using [TypeScript](https://github.com/Microsoft/TypeScript) and publishes the definitions directly to NPM.
+This module is designed for ES2015 environments and published with [TypeScript](https://github.com/Microsoft/TypeScript) definitions on NPM.

 ## License